-Burden of proof: Important note for parents, guardians and authorised adults
+Burden of proof: Parents, guardians and authorised adults

 A parent or guardian will need to prove in a court that they are the parent or guardian of the minor.
 A member of the public will need to prove in a court that he/she was authorised by the parent or guardian to supply alcohol to the minor.